ianbarton/dodcott-2023/pages/parish_council/index.md

 Meetings are held either in the Lightwood Green Chapel, or the Burleydam Community Room.

 ## Minutes and Agendas.
-The Minutes and Agendas ar now hosted on Google Documents in pdf format.
+The Minutes and Agendas are now hosted on Google Documents in pdf format.
 To view them click [here](https://drive.google.com/folderview?id=0B2XEOILWjIK3RkE1aDdWSXJBTk0&usp=sharing) .